-Criminal prosecution is carried out not by the JFTC, but by public prosecutors.
-Such prosecution, in practice, will not commence without a criminal accusation by the JFTC.
-According to the JFTC's policy statement, it will make criminal accusations against serious cartels with a wide impact, or against repeat offenders, etc.
+Criminal prosecution is carried out by public prosecutors, not by the JFTC.
+In practice, a prosecution will not commence without a criminal accusation by the JFTC.
+According to the JFTC's policy statement, it will make criminal accusations against serious cartels with a wide impact, or against repeat offenders, inter alia.

 Individuals may be sentenced to imprisonment for up to five years or fined up to ¥5 million, or both.
 In practice, however, prison terms are generally between six and 18 months, unexceptionally with probation, which means that no individual has actually been sent to prison to date.
 Companies may be fined up to ¥500 million.
-There is no plea-bargaining system in Japan.
+There is no plea bargaining system in Japan.